 Polysaccharides (Including Beta-Glucans)

 Polysaccharides are large molecules made up of many simple sugars (monosaccharides).
 The most important polysaccharides found in chaga are the (1>3)(1>6)beta-D-glucans.
 Beta-glucans from functional mushrooms like chaga provide unique opportunities for the discovery and development of new therapeutic agents.
-In recent years, beta-glucans have received much attention due to their many health benefits, such as immunomodulatory, hepatoprotective, and antioxidative activities.8
+In recent years, beta-glucans have received much attention due to their many health benefits, such as immunomodulatory, hepatoprotective, and antioxidative activities (2).

-Melanin is a skin pigment found in mammalian skin, hair, eyes, ears, and the nervous system.
-Melanin possesses a broad spectrum of activities, including protection against UV radiation and oxidants.
+Melanin is a skin pigment in mammalian skin, hair, eyes, ears, and the nervous system.
+It possesses a broad spectrum of activities, including protection against UV radiation and oxidants.

-The Top 9 Chaga Mushroom Benefits for Health
+The Top 9 Chaga Mushroom Benefits

 When studying the history and traditional uses of chaga, it seems as if the fungus was used for just about every type of ailment.